Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Implementation

-Our approach addresses challenges such as the drop in robot performance during the Rosbag recording process and costs associated with storing blockchain data.
-We accomplish this by saving chained hashes from messages at different intervals.
-These intervals can be established based on the relevance of messages from a topic, regarding their required immutability features.
-Furthermore, message proofs are stored in real-time on the Ethereum blockchain, eliminating the need to modify the content of the Rosbag file.
-Detection of any alteration to the messages within this file is facilitated by a service that generates the hash chain from the file at intervals set for each topic during the recording process.
-To verify the existence of any of these hashes in the blockchain, the blockchain logic has been extended by developing a Smart Contract (SC) using the Solidity language.
+Our approach addresses challenges such as the drop in robot performance during the Rosbag recording process and the costs associated with storing blockchain data.
+We accomplish this by saving chained hashes from messages at specific intervals, ensuring the integrity of the data while preserving system performance.
+These intervals define how often an integrity proof is stored and can be established based on the relevance of messages from a topic, regarding their required immutability features.
+Furthermore, message proofs are stored in real-time in the Ethereum blockchain, eliminating the need to modify the content of the Rosbag file.
+The detection of any alteration to the messages within this file is facilitated by a service that generates a hash chain from the file at intervals set for each topic during the recording process.
+Blockchain logic has been extended by developing a SC using Solidity language to verify the existence of any of these hashes in the blockchain.
 Solidity is an open-source programming language that facilitates the creation of decentralized applications, contracts, protocols, and agreements.
-This contract provides functionalities for storing and verifying proof information for hashes stored on the Ethereum blockchain by associating each hash value with the number of block where it is stored.
-Verification of transaction ownership is also conducted during the storage of these proofs.
+This contract provides functionalities for storing and verifying proof information for hashes stored on the Ethereum blockchain by associating each hash value with the block number in which it is stored.
+The verification of transaction ownership is also conducted during the storage of these proofs.

-Therefore, this approach combines immutability, decentralization, traceability, and cost efficiency to address challenges related to the real-time recording and storage of Rosbag files securely and transparently.
+Therefore, this approach combines immutability, decentralization, traceability, and cost efficiency to securely and transparently address challenges related to the real-time recording and storage of Rosbag files.